Skip to content

 Belgian Chocolate is an iconic confectionary, loved all around the world.
 While you’re in Antwerp, why not visit Chocolate Nation?
 You can take a tour and learn all about how chocolate is made or even test your skills and participate in a workshop.

-Alternatively, if you are short on time you can head straight to the gift shop and pick up some delicious Belgian chocolate.
+Alternatively, if you are short on time, you can head to the gift shop and pick up some delicious Belgian chocolate.
 The only problem is that there is so much chocolate to choose from!

 7. Take a Brewery Tour

 Belgian craft beer is another iconic part of the country’s culture.
 De Koninck Beer is brewed in Antwerp.
-You can visit the brewery and learn about its history, accompanied with a tasting of the local beer.
-A brewery tour can be a great way to incorporate history and culture into a fun interactive activity for all.
+You can visit the brewery and learn about its history and have a local beer tasting.
+A brewery tour can be a great way to incorporate history and culture into a fun interactive activity.

-The Brewery offers mixed group tours every Sunday, so a full group is not needed to join.
-Alternatively a beer brunch is held on the first Sunday of every month, but these sell out well in advance so make sure to check the availability before you go!
+The Brewery offers mixed group tours every Sunday, so a whole group is not needed to join.
+Alternatively, a beer brunch is held on the first Sunday of every month, but these sell out well in advance, so check the availability before you go!

 Things to do in Antwerp for Art Lovers

-Belgium is an ideal place to visit for lovers of art.
-With beautiful architecture, extraordinary museums and its fair share of iconic artists, there is so much to do.
-There is also a nice blend of traditional art and more contemporary design which are evident in the many statues around the city.
+Belgium is an ideal place for lovers of art to visit.
+With beautiful architecture, extraordinary museums, and its fair share of iconic artists, there is so much to do.
+There is also a nice blend of traditional art and more contemporary design, which is evident in the many statues around the city.

 8. See Rubens Artwork:

-Paul Rubens was a Flemish artist, known for mastering the Baroque style.
-His house is a popular tourist attraction, but unfortunately as of 2023, it has temporarily closed for long-term renovations expecting to last until 2027.
-However fear not, some of Ruben’s masterpieces can still be found in other places in Antwerp such as:
+Paul Rubens was a Flemish artist known for mastering the Baroque style.
+His house is a popular tourist attraction, but unfortunately, as of 2023, it has temporarily closed for long-term renovations, expected to last until 2027.
+However, fear not; some of Ruben’s masterpieces can still be found in other places in Antwerp, such as:

-• The Cathedral of Our Lady – Ruben painted The Descent from the Cross and The Assumption of the Virgin Mary specifically for this Cathedral, where they have remained for centuries ever since.
-His other paintings found here include The Elevation of the Cross and The Resurrection of Christ.
+• The Cathedral of Our Lady—Ruben painted The Descent from the Cross and The Assumption of the Virgin Mary specifically for this Cathedral, where they have remained for centuries.
+His other paintings include The Elevation of the Cross and The Resurrection of Christ.

 Cathedral Of Our Lady Antwerp Belgium